micku7zu/QuickCursor/FAQ.md

 <a href="#how-to-swipe-drag--drop-or-other-gestures">2.
 How to swipe, drag & drop or other gestures?</a>

-<a href="#the-application-is-stopped-after-some-time">The application is stopped after some time</a>
+<a href="#the-application-is-stopped-after-some-time">3.
+The application is stopped after some time</a>

 <a href="#chrome-tab-switcher-changes-to-list">5.
 Chrome tab switcher changes to list</a>